-There may be objections to Act 77 of the Pennsylvania Constitution, which was passed in 2019 by the Republican-controlled state legislature and created no-excuse mail-in voting.
+Election extremists may continue to object to Act 77 of the Pennsylvania Constitution, which created no-excuse mail-in voting, as a measure that undermined the integrity of the 2020 presidential election, despite having been passed in 2019 by the Republican-controlled state legislature.
 See Act of Oct.
 31, 2019, P.L.
 552, No. 77.
-Specifically, objectors may argue that Act 77 is unconstitutional because the Pennsylvania General Assembly did not have the authority to enact a mail-in voting scheme without amending the Pennsylvania Constitution.
+Specifically, Election extremists may continue to argue that Act 77 is unconstitutional because the Pennsylvania General Assembly did not have the authority to enact a mail-in voting scheme without amending the Pennsylvania Constitution.
 Petitioners in Kelly v.
 Commonwealth argued-after the 2020 primary and general election had taken place, and more than a year after Act 77 passed-that all attempts to expand absentee voting by statute are invalid and "a constitutional amendment is required to expand absentee voting beyond the categories provided in the Pennsylvania Constitution."
 Emergency Application for Writ of Injunction, Kelly v.
 Commonwealth, No. 20A98 (Dec.
 3, 2020).